 The RHS use two pieces of software for online exams.
-Cirrus assessment is the actual platform that hosts the examination, and Proctorio is the invigilation software which we need to use to meet the regulatory requirements to run online examinations in an appropriate manner.
+Cirrus assessment is the actual platform that hosts the examination, and Proctorio is the invigilation software which is used to meet the regulatory requirements to run online examinations in an appropriate manner.